ePages-de/epages-devportal/_posts/2019/2019-03-13-my-switch-from-js-to-ruby.md

 end
 ```

-This is a little reflection from someone who has left of his comfort zone, I still have a lot to learn both JavaScript and Ruby, but that is another history.
+This is a little reflection of someone who left his comfort zone.
+For me there's still room for improvement, both in JavaScript and Ruby, but that's another story.